bossiof/CG2023/README.md

 # CG2023
-Computer Graphics project for the year 2023 at Politecnico di Milano The project consisted in a small space game made with Vulkan to use the concepts learnt during the course
+Computer Graphics project for the year 2023 at Politecnico di Milano The group project consisted in a small space game made with Vulkan to use the concepts learnt during the course

 ## Makefile